 Main Differences between RPA and BPM

 "Is robotic process automation really a new thing?"
 We get that question a lot.
-If you’re looking for a completely novel technology handed down by the universe (from the almighty Cloud, perhaps?), don’t hold your breath.
-RPA’s roots can be traced through the evolution of software robotics, so it may look similar to its ancestors, or one of its cousins, like business process management.
+If you’re looking for a completely novel technology handed down by the universe (from the almighty cloud, perhaps?), don’t hold your breath.
+The roots of robotic process automation (RPA) can be traced through the evolution of software robotics, so it may look similar to its ancestors, or one of its cousins, like business process management (BPM).

 BPM (sometimes used interchangeably with business process automation) isn’t a specific piece of software but an approach to streamlining business processes for maximum efficiency and value.
 It is an in-depth look at how processes are operating, identifying areas for improvement, and building solutions – usually from the ground up.
 BPM is about making sure the infrastructure of your business processes is solid.